FREQUENTLY ASKED QUESTIONS

 What are the minimum requirements to apply for this program?

 - Have the dexterity and endurance necessary to work for 8 hours in a commercial kitchen which could include heavy lifting, standing for extended periods of time and repetitive hand motion in a fast-paced environment

 - Be able to read, write, and understand English

 Are there any pre-requisites to the Fort Worx program?

 No previous experience in a professional kitchen or culinary training is required.
 We seek people who have a genuine passion for food preparation and a sincere desire and capacity to work in food service as a full-time occupation.

 Will you consider someone with a criminal record or history of substance abuse?

-We do accept applicants that possess misdemeanors or felonies on a case-by-case basis.
+We accept applicants that possess misdemeanors or felonies on a case-by-case basis.
 For those who have a record of prior criminal activity or substance abuse, we look for evidence that such problems are not currently an issue, and that a support system is in place for the duration of the program.
 Applicants must consent to drug testing.